rehierl/abstract-properties/11-x-hierarchies/11-3-hierarchy-of-trees/2-1-node-references.md

 Because of that, a setup `S` does not contain any characteristics which could be relied upon in order to recreate the nodes in `T`.

+Further requirements are therefore required, which allow to determine the definition of a node in `T` that corresponds with a particular tree in `S`.

 <!-- ======================================================================= -->
 ## missing characteristics

-Further requirements are therefore required, which allow to determine the definition of a node that corresponds with a particular tree in `S`.

-Since it must be possible to reliably determine which node tree `t` represents, each node `n` in `T` must be a node in `t`.
-Because of that, `n` must also be a node in all of the supertrees `A(t)` of that tree. - Note that this does not state that `n` can not also be a node in any of the subtrees in `D(t)`.
+Since it must be possible to reliably determine which node tree `t` represents, each node `n` in `T` must be some node in `t`.
+Because of that, `n` must also be a node in all of the supertrees in `A(t)`.

 Since the structure of the resulting tree `T` is such that it has `#S` nodes, one for each tree in `S`, `#S` node definitions must be embedded into `S`.
-Furthermore, the node definitions must be embedded such that each definition can be determined from the corresponding tree.
+Furthermore, the node definitions must be embedded such that each can be identified from the corresponding tree.

 <!-- ======================================================================= -->
 ## missing requirements

 In contrary to a hierarchy of sets, the elements in `S` are actual node trees, each of which has one and only one dedicated element, its root node.
-Because of that, definitions that are analogous to those of characteristic subsets (CSS) and characteristic elements (CE) are not required.
+Because of that, definitions that are analogous to those of characteristic subsets (CSS) and characteristic elements (CE) are not required since one can always identify the root of any tree.

-Note that the removal of all the proper subtrees of a tree `(t in S)` from `t` results in a 1-node tree, which only consists of the tree's root node.
-Because of that, the root node of a tree can be seen as a characteristic element (CE).
+Note that the removal of all the proper induced subtrees of a tree `(t in S)` from `t` results in a 1-node tree, which only consists of the tree's root.
+Because of that, the root node of a tree can be understood as a characteristic element (CE).

-Since each tree is guaranteed to have a root node, the root node of each tree `t` in `S` can and must be used in order to provide the definition (i.e. a node reference) of the corresponding node in `T`.
+Since each tree is guaranteed to have a root node, the root of each tree `t` in `S` can and must be used in order to provide the definition of a node in `T` (e.g. as a node reference).

 Note that a node tree in setup `S` has no other characteristics that could be relied upon in order to embed the definition of the nodes in `T`.
-Because of that, each tree can only hold one such definition in its root.
+Because of that, each tree can only hold such a definition in its root.

 <!-- ======================================================================= -->
 ## types of subtrees